5quirre1/5quirre1/README.md

 ## WASSSUPPP!!
 Hi, I'm Squirrel!
 I am mainly a website designer (Html, Css and javascript).
-I'm severely 🏳️‍🌈gay🌈 :3
+I'm severely HO HO HO, MERRY CHRISTMAS 🎅🏿🎅🎅🏿🎅

-Here is some stuff I can brag about :3
+Here is some stuff I can brag about 🔥🔥🔥

 🧽I am a main dev of [Freakybob.site](https://github.com/Freakybob-Team/Freakybob.site) and a lot of the FreakyBob projects!

-Meow mreow :33
+GEEGGREGGREGGREGREGREG 🤑🤑

 That's literally it :sob: